-Company Name of the Brief description of the Amount Entity of the Group Operation (thousands of euros)
+Company Name of the Entity of the Group Brief description of the Operation Amount (thousands of euros) Observations:

 D.5 Indicate the amount from related party transactions.

 0 (thousands of euros).

 D.6 List the mechanisms established to detect, determine and resolve any possible conflicts of interest between the company and/or its group, and its directors, management or significant shareholders.